Table of Contents

 Why we choose Online-Therapy.com as the best CBT for anxiety

-Online-Therapy.com is our choice for the best CBT for anxiety because all its therapists are CBT-trained.
+Online-Therapy.com is our choice for the best online CBT for anxiety because all its therapists are CBT-trained.
 The Handbook Team also likes that the additional features included in memberships—a digital journal, worksheets, and virtual yoga classes—are CBT-informed tools that can help people seeking treatment for anxiety.

 Online-Therapy.com tester insights